-It allows individuals to dig deep into their own imagination and create something they are truly passionate about.
-Most importantly…it is a limitless world filled with endless expansion and opportunity.
+It allows individuals to dig deep into their own imagination, much like when playing Yu-Gi-Oh cards with yugioh structure decks, and create something they are truly passionate about.
+Most importantly, Minecraft gaming is a limitless world filled with endless expansion and opportunity.

-Minecraft was first created in 2009 by a small company hoping to create a unique game for players both young and old, they succeeded beyond their own expectations.
+Minecraft was first created in 2009 by a small company hoping to create a unique game for players both young and old, they succeeded beyond their own expectations into 2023.

 Minecraft’s player base rocketed within the first year and they quickly rose to become one of the top games of the decade.
 With this, small entrepreneurs began to look at the game differently.

 I was among these multimedia entrepreneurs.
 Minecraft began as a single player world where players work to survive against the environment created for them with the resources around them, but it quickly became a multiplayer platform as well.

 Players would purchase or join a server to connect with friends and other players to survive and play together.
 At this point Minecraft had become the #2 gaming platform across the world.
 Yet it still had not reached its prime.